MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tab-requirements.md

 ---
 title: Prerequisites
 author: surbhigupta
-description: In this module, learn the requirements for every tab in Microsoft Teams must adhere. ms.localizationpriority: medium ms.topic: conceptual ms.author: lajanuar
+description: In this module, learn the requirements for every tab in Microsoft Teams must adhere and Tools to build tabs. ms.localizationpriority: medium ms.topic: conceptual ms.author: lajanuar